 The -d flag triggers a debug option that produces a substantial amount of output.
-See Getting Started with Enzo for more detailed information on running simulations.
-You may also need to use ring if you are using parallel I/O.

-3.2.1 Restarting
+2.5.1 Restarting

 During a run, there are a number of forms of output.
 The largest will probably be the output of the full dataset as specified by parameters such as dtDataDump and the CosmologyOutputRedshift.
 Such outputs contain a number of different files (sometimes many files if there are a large number of grids) and are explained elsewhere.
 It is useful to have a fairly large number of such outputs if the run is a long one, both to provide more information to analyze, but also in case of an unintended interruption (crash).
 Fortunately, any full output can be used to restart the simulation: